palewire/first-automated-chart/docs/index.md

 ![The Datawrapper API token configuration options](_static/datawrapper-configure-token.png)

 That will bring you to a new page with your token printed in the middle.
-It will look something like the following, though I have redacted the actual token for security reasons.
-You should copy this token and save it in a safe place.
-It is the key you will need to use the Datawrapper API.
+The page will look something like the following, though I have redacted the actual token for security reasons.
+You should copy the long string of characters and save it in a safe place, like a password manager.
+It is the key you will need to access the Datawrapper API using your account.

 ![A Datawrapper API token's profile page](_static/datawrapper-token.png)